 - What is the size, quality, and nature of your information?

 - What’s your available computational time or, simply put, do you have a deadline?

 - What do you want to do with the data itself and the results?

 Check out this handy cheat sheet (by the way, this is also an example of an algorithm):

-The primary advantage of ML algorithms over traditional statistics is their ability to consume enormous numbers of records quickly and make predictions based on these incoming data that are more accurate.
+The primary advantage of ML algorithms over traditional statistics is their ability to consume enormous numbers of records quickly and make predictions based on these incoming data that is more accurate.
 The result of these predictions is business intelligence insights that are valuable in the decision-making process.

 Machine learning algorithms also can automate and improve numerous simple jobs, which helps to streamline business processes and optimize expenses (which is always a good thing in business.)